haoling-m/stormdrop/README.md

 #### `stormdrop()`
 This is the pseudo-randomization function that accepts the following argument.

-`entropy` is the 32-bit unsigned integer seed initialized with a value.
+`entropy` is an array with 2 32-bit unsigned integers.
+The first is the state initialized at `0` and the second is the pseudo-random number result.

-The return value data type is `uint32_t`.
+The return value data type is `void`.

-It returns the 32-bit unsigned integer pseudo-random number result.

 ## Support
 StormDrop was designed and developed by [Wil Parsons](https://github.com/wilparsons).